psychemedia/storytelling-notes/eurydice-news-reports.md

 Wednesday 03 April 1878
 p4

 Poetry.
-MEMORIAM.
+IN MEMORIAM.

-Samar, MI. with Mr galls= The deer 01J cowl-ire fell Ul.
-Channel odder a pores of sail She before the Toot &ad a. a Alp thealdhe, For Spittle= bound the Eurydice !
-The oa the diets= sham And the warren dreamt that toll was o'er; Of cherry red Feriae For the ma-two= lade from the tropic kW; And ell =whine.
-Mme. sad gles Aron= sad aboard A change the sky !
-A sadden flown !
-And blinding eleet's bewildering Down. down varlet of keen and spray Three awls hare been swept away lout down in the doomed Damian The storm flies over; the wan& The treseben= bee= of There is both to is or ea Of the terrible they plaaned so well.
-Only timbers. re le Are of the poor E Merciful Father this bow what tears Fall. sad will fall through the weary pan? lonJ friends bitterly, night mad day, Mound= the dear owe tot sr; =by raising the cry to "0 Odd. hare pity on ell at !"
-Sal blow indeed I Vol we'll think with ribs Like Brithb ten at their poets they died.
-And what nobler rare than his astir damp Could the =be r=we for hie la= keg sleep, Whtft the roar of the turf =ell ewe be The dirge of the Eurydice? —Wedded!
-Reeder.
+Ho! merrily home with her gallant crew,
+The dear 0ld coast-line in full view,
+Up Channel under a press of sail
+She sped, careering before the gale.
+Taut and trim as a ship should be,
+For Spithead bound the Eurydice !

+The church-bells chimed on the distant shore,
+And the manriners dreamt that toil was o'er;
+Of cheery greetings and loving smiles
+For the sun-burnt lads from the tropic isles;
+And all was sunshine, hope and glee
+Around and aboard the Eurydice.

+A change in the sky !
+A sudden squall !
+And the blinding sleet's bewildering fall !
+Down, down in a vortetx of foam and spray
+Three hundred souls have been swept away !
+Gone down in the doomed Eurydice–
+Parce, precamur, Domine !

+The storm flies over; the sunlight streams;
+The teacherous bosom of ocean gleams;
+There is little in sky or sea to tell
+Of the terrible deed they plaaned so well.
+Only some timbers, floating free,
+Are left of the poor Eurydice !

+Merciful Father ! this hour what tears
+Fall, and will fall through the weary years ?
+Fond friends bitterly, night and day,
+Mourning the dear ones gone for aye;
+Sadly raising the cry to Thee–
+"O God, have pity on *all* at sea !"

+Sad blow indeed !
+VoYetl we'll think with pride
+Like British tars at their posts they died.
+And what nobler grave than his native deep
+Could the sailor choose for his long last sleep,
+Where the roar of the surf shall ever be
+The dirge of the Eurydice?

+— *Whitehall Review.*

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002281/18780404/035/0003